Plains Art Museum: History

 The history of the museum dates back to 1965 when the "Red River Art Center" opened in the former Moorhead, Minnesota, post office.
-The name of the museum was changed when it was incorporated with the Rourke Art Gallery to form the "Plains Art Museum" in 1975.
-After a 1987 schism resulting the departure of founding director James O'Rourke, the Plains Art Museum and the Rourke Art Museum and Gallery became separate institutions.
-The Museum remained in the downtown Moorhead location until 1996.
-In October 1997, the Museum relocated to a renovated turn-of-the-century International Harvester warehouse in downtown Fargo, North Dakota.
+The name of the Red River Art Center was changed after it merged with the O'Rourke Art Gallery Museum to form the "Plains Art Museum" in 1975 while simultaneously operating Rourke Gallery a few blocks away.
+After a 1987 schism resulting the departure of founding director James O'Rourke, the Plains Art Museum and the Rourke Art Museum became separate institutions.
+The Plains remained in the downtown Moorhead location until 1996.
+In October 1997, the Museum relocated to a renovated turn-of-the-century International Harvester warehouse in downtown Fargo, North Dakota., a property the Plains had acquired in 1994.
 The American Alliance of Museums granted accreditation to Plains Art Museum in 2003.
 This made the Plains Art Museum one of two museums in North Dakota which has received this distinction.

-The Plains Art Museum acquired the old International Harvester warehouse building in 1994.